 Feminine care.
 Feminine hygiene.
+Menstrual products.
 Personal cleansing products.
 Intimate care.

-No matter what you call them, these consumer products are manufactured for and marketed exclusively to women.
-The $3 billion feminine care industry often advertises these products to help women “feel fresh,” “increase confidence,” and even enhance sex appeal.
+No matter what you call them, these consumer products are marketed almost exclusively to women.
+The $3 billion “feminine care” industry often advertises these products to help women “feel fresh,” “be clean,” “increase confidence,” and even enhance sex appeal.

-Our Chem Fatale report finds toxic chemicals commonly used in feminine care products like pads and tampons — and there’s nothing sexy or fresh about toxic chemicals linked to cancer, reproductive harm, hormone disruption, and allergic reactions in products that come into close contact with sensitive lady parts.
-Feminine wipes, for example, can contain preservatives that release toxic formaldehyde.
+Our Chem Fatale report finds toxic chemicals commonly used in period products like pads and tampons — and there’s nothing sexy or fresh about toxic chemicals linked to cancer, reproductive harm, hormone disruption, and allergic reactions in products that come into close contact with one of the most sensitive parts of the body.
+Vaginal wipes, for example, can contain preservatives that release toxic formaldehyde.
 And test results show dioxins, furans and pesticide residues in tampons, which have been linked to cancer, reproductive harm, and hormone disruption.

-Toxic chemicals have no place in products that come into contact with some of the most sensitive and absorptive skin on women’s bodies.
+Toxic chemicals have no place in products that come into contact with some of the most sensitive and absorptive skin on the body.
 The real kicker?
-Many of these chemicals are not required to be listed on the label, so women have no idea what they are being exposed to.
-Women deserve better.
+Many of these chemicals are not required to be listed on the label, so people have no idea what they are being exposed to.
+We deserve better.

 Here’s why this is a serious problem:

 - WVE’s test results show secret toxic chemicals in Always pads.